How a Professional Business Plan Can Grow Your Small Business

 With a growth plan underpinned by up-to-date and reliable market research, business owners looking for financing often face a choice between taking out a loan or bringing in outside investors.
 There is no right or wrong way to pursue financing, but different audiences will expect different things from a business owner looking for capital.

-Applying for a bank loan is typically a straight-forward process says Gerald Padilla, Joorney’s vice president of sales and marketing.
+Applying for a bank loan is typically a straightforward process says Gerald Padilla, Joorney’s vice president of sales and marketing.
 “Lenders will go through a checklist with set criteria when choosing whether or not to approve a loan.
 Things like having a good credit history and collateral, if the owner is looking to borrow a large amount, are important,” he says.

-Seeking investment can be tricker because it is hard to know what might inspire an investor to back a company.
+Seeking investment can be trickier because it is hard to know what might inspire an investor to back a company.
 “Some investors are simply looking for a great idea, others care most about the company’s financial projections, while others might just want to invest because they think the team is strong even if the business currently seems a little weak,” Padilla explains.

 One thing that will help any business owner secure financing is a solid understanding of how much capital they need and why.
-Whether preparing a loan application or an investor pitch, is it important for a business owners to consider an itemized list of how the money will be spent.
+Whether preparing a loan application or an investor pitch, is it important for business owners to consider an itemized list of how the money will be spent.
 Normally, the first question investors will ask is how the money will be spent and why.

 With a proper feasibility analysis, it is easier for entrepreneurs to understand how much they need and how they will spend it, which will strengthen their case to investors for why they need a capital infusion.
 And there is no better way for an owner to lay out their case than through a business plan.
 It is important to note, however, that not all business plans are created equal.
 Often, when owners try to write plans themselves, they use templates and attempt to conduct market research online using sometimes questionable sources.